MangiolaLaboratory/HPCell/README.md

 # This is in a shared location
 reference_azimuth_path=/stornext/Bioinf/data/bioinf-data/Papenfuss_lab/projects/reference_azimuth.rds
 ```
 Add input file in the input directory.
-For example
+Each input file should

+1) Be a seurat object
+2) Just inbclude row counts in the `RNA` assay
+3) Include only one sample
+4) Be named SAMPLE_NAME.rds

+You should copy those files in your input directory, for example

 ```{bash}
 cp myfiles/* $input_directory